 A virtual signal allows the insertion of a formula to apply to other signals accessible to the user, to which variables are associated.

-The syntax to use in the formula is the math.js one.
+For the syntax to use in the formula, refer to the apposite article.

 It is possible to execute advanced elaborations with particular formulas: